Constitution of Guyana: Pre-independence constitutions

 New elections were held in 1957 to choose a majority of members in the new Legislative Council; the rest of the members were chosen by the governor.
 During its four-year tenure, this government set up a committee to make recommendations on yet another constitution.
 The committee proposed that a new government be formed with full internal autonomy.
-Only defense and external affairs would be managed by the British.
+Only defence and external affairs would be managed by the British.

 In 1961 the new constitution went into effect.
 A bicameral Legislature was established with a thirty-five-member Legislative Assembly, consisted entirely of elected officials; and the upper house, the thirteen-member Senate, consisted entirely of appointees.
 The prime minister, who was chosen by the party with a majority of votes in the Legislative Assembly, held the most powerful executive post.
 Assisting the prime minister were various other ministers.
 The governor remained the titular head of state.
 The PPP won the elections of August 1961, and Jagan was named prime minister.

-Labor strife and civil disturbances were widespread in 1962 and 1963.
+Labour strife and civil disturbances were widespread in 1962 and 1963.
 In an effort to quell the unrest, the British colonial secretary declared a state of emergency and proposed modifying the constitution to provide for a unicameral fifty-three-member House of Assembly and proportional representation.
 The proposal was adopted, and elections were set for 1964.
 The elections brought to power a new coalition government headed by the PNC.
 However, the PPP administration refused to step down.
 Not until a constitutional amendment was enacted empowering the governor to dismiss the House of Assembly was the old government removed from power.